 Definitely the younger generation are the ones that are more open to being gay!
 El Salvador is still a strict Catholic country, and this is more the case among the older generations.

 It’s not legal to get married as a same ടex couple in El Salvador.
-However, while this has been brought up, as a country, there are more important matters to address beforehand such as the abortion debate.

 There is however, protection in terms of discrimination towards LGBTQIA people which is not something found in other places around the world.
-This is something that is particularly the case towards tourists visiting El Salvador.
+This is something that is particularly the case towards gay tourists visiting El Salvador.